rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ## Using the Scripts

 The results seen in the paper can be replicated by running all of the above scripts.
 However, the **feature_extraction** scripts used to obtain the Gauteng feature set requires substantial run-time (downloading and processing thousands of images).
-So you don't have to endure this, we have provided the feature sets extracted in <code>data/extracted_features/</code>.
+To save you time, we have provided the feature sets extracted in <code>data/extracted_features/</code>.
 Thus, the **clustering** and **visualisation_validation** scripts can be run without running the **feature_extraction** scripts.

 ## Results